Table of contents:

 At the beginning of this year, the Crypto Fear & Greed Index was at Extreme Greed, for the most part.
 Have a look at the scale above to see where it’s at today!
 A value of 0 means “Extreme Fear” while a value of 100 represents “Extreme Greed”.

 The index above shows the current consensus.
-Alternative.me analyzes sentiments and emotions from different sources and come up with one simple number.
+Alternative.me analyzes sentiments and emotions from different sources and comes up with one simple number.
 That’s the Fear & Greed Index.
 The index is updated daily.
+Use it anytime to see what the crypto fear & greed index is today.

 Crypto Fear & Greed Index vs. Fear & Greed in the Stock Market